NBrichta/mtg-sideboarder/README.md

 ![pdf](https://github.com/NBrichta/mtg-sideboarder/blob/release/v1.0.0/images/readme/pdf_demo.png)

 ## Planned Features (in rough priority list)
-- Edit or delete matchups after adding
-    - Users should be able to customise the order they are displayed to their liking

 - Paste a hyperlink to a decklist for automatic importing:
     - MTGGoldfish <- `supported as of v1.0.0`
     - Moxfield